Sapiosexuality

 - November 2014: The dating site OkCupid added sapiosexual as a selectable orientation alongside options such as pansexual and asexual, a move covered by CNN, TIME and NPR, which pushed the label into the dating mainstream.

-- 2018: The first serious academic treatment appeared: Gignac, Darbyshire & Ooi (2018) in Intelligence built a Sapiosexuality Questionnaire (SapioQ) to test whether attraction to intelligence behaves like a measurable trait.
+- 2018: The first serious academic treatment appeared.
+Gignac, Darbyshire & Ooi (2018) in the journal Intelligence built a Sapiosexuality Questionnaire (SapioQ) to test whether attraction to intelligence behaves like a measurable trait.

 - February 2019: After sustained criticism, much of it crystallised by a widely shared Vice feature, OkCupid removed the option.